Skip to main content

 • This guide walks through exactly what to check, which tools to use, and when to bring in a specialist.

 You prompted v0, got a working app, deployed it to Vercel, and now real people are signing up.
-Everything looks fine on the surface.
-But underneath the polished UI, there are probably a few problems waiting to bite you.
+The UI looks polished.
+Everything appears to work.

-Your v0 app probably has some of those same issues.
-Here is how to find them before your users do.
+Your v0 app probably has some of these same issues.
+Here is how to find and fix them before your users do.

 Why v0 Apps Need a Specific Audit

-Frontend-heavy, backend-light. v0 excels at generating React components, layouts, and interactive UI.
-Server-side logic, API route security, and database access patterns get less attention.
+Frontend-heavy, backend-light. v0 excels at React components, layouts, and interactive elements.
+Server-side logic, API route security, and database access patterns receive less attention.
 The code works, but it often skips validation, error handling, and access control on the backend.

-Assumptions about infrastructure. v0 generates code that assumes a Vercel deployment, which is fine if you stay there.
-But the generated code sometimes hardcodes environment assumptions, skips edge-case handling for serverless cold starts, or relies on client-side state for things that should be server-authoritative.
+Assumptions about infrastructure. v0 generates code that assumes a Vercel deployment.
+That is fine if you stay on Vercel, but the generated code sometimes hardcodes environment assumptions, skips edge-case handling for serverless cold starts, or relies on client-side state for things that should be server-authoritative.

 No security context.
-When you prompt "build me a user dashboard with login," v0 gives you the UI.
-It does not automatically add rate limiting to your auth endpoints, validate that users can only see their own data, or check that your Supabase RLS policies are configured correctly.
+When you prompt "build me a user dashboard with login," v0 builds the UI.
+It does not automatically add rate limiting to your auth endpoints, validate that users can only see their own data, or verify that your Supabase RLS policies are configured correctly. @vielite on X summed up the concern: "I dont think any serious project will trust anyone's vibe-coded audit agent."
+The implication is clear: AI tools generating the code cannot also be trusted to fully audit it.

-For a broader look at this problem across all AI tools, see the complete vibe code audit guide.
+For a broader look at auditing any AI-built app, see the complete vibe code audit guide.

 The v0 App Audit Checklist: 12 Things to Check

-This checklist is adapted from frameworks used by agencies like Beesoul and findings from real-world audits.
+This checklist draws from the 18-check framework Beesoul uses for their client audits and findings from published real-world assessments.
 You do not need to be a developer to work through most of these.

 Authentication and Authorization